Happa1/unit1-2024/project/unit1/project1.md

 ```

 ## Balance System
 My client requires the system to know the balance of her account.
+I thought creating balance calculation function by using open command csv file to calculate the balance.

 Import pandas as pd to read to call csv file in line 1.
 Then I opened the function balance_calc, which receive the inputs dataframe and integer in line 2.
 If we call the balance_calc function, we extract the value at the last row and last colum of the table from input, and adding amount to calculate the balance in line 3 to 5.